klangs34/employee-directory/README.md

 ### Explore App

-Runs the app in the development mode.<br />
+Run the app in the development mode.<br />
 Open [https://polar-eyrie-76278.herokuapp.com/](https://polar-eyrie-76278.herokuapp.com/) to view it in the browser.